theodox/theodox.github.io/pelican/content/Descriptors_and_pythonic_Maya_properties.md

 Date: 2014-03-11 15:15:00.000
 Category: blog
 Tags: maya, python, gui, techart
-Slug: _descriptors-and-pythonic-maya-properties
+Slug: descriptors-and-pythonic-maya-properties
 Authors: Steve Theodore
 Summary: How to use descriptors for dot-style access to maya object properties instead of `cmds.getAttr()`

-I'm still working on the followup to [Rescuing Maya GUI From Itself](http://techartsurvival.blogspot.com/2014/02/rescuing-maya-gui-from-itself.html), but while I was at it this [StackOverflow question](http://stackoverflow.com/questions/22291337/python-re-implementing-setattr-with-super) made me realize that the same trick works for pyMel-style property access to things like position or rotation.
+I'm still working on the followup to [Rescuing Maya GUI From Itself](rescuing_maya_gui_from_itself.html), but while I was at it this [StackOverflow question](http://stackoverflow.com/questions/22291337/python-re-implementing-setattr-with-super) made me realize that the same trick works for pyMel-style property access to things like position or rotation.
 If you're a member of the anti-pyMel brigade you might find this a useful trick for things like `pCube1.translation = (0,10,0)`.
 Personally I use pyMel most of the time, but this is a good supplement or alternative for haterz or for special circumstance where pymel is too heavy.

 The goal is to be able to write something like

+    :::python
     from xform import Xform
     example = Xform('pCube1')
     print example.translation